itsmoosh/g3m3/readme_input.md

-deno_torus - number density in sim units for 'oxygen' species at moon inner boundary for this exec gravity - acceleration at planetary surface in SI ti_te - ion to electron temperature ratio gamma - polytropic index (ratio of specific heats at constant pressure and volume, 5/3 for adiabatic) ringo - control plasma torus conditional @Saturn or ring current outflow @Earth (see code) update - ask robert … unsure, didn’t use reload - ask robert … unsure, didn’t use
+deno_torus - number density in sim units for 'oxygen' species at moon inner boundary for this exec gravity - acceleration at planetary surface in SI ti_te - ion to electron temperature ratio gamma - polytropic/adiabatic index (ratio of specific heats at constant pressure and volume, (N+2)/N for N degrees of freedom: 5/3 isotropic, 2 planar, 3 linear) ringo - control plasma torus conditional @Saturn or ring current outflow @Earth (see code) update - ask robert … unsure, didn’t use reload - ask robert … unsure, didn’t use